Table of Contents

 - It promotes hepatocellular regeneration

-- It renormalizes Liver Functions and liver enzymes and thus improve hepatic functions.
+- It renormalizes Liver Functions and the liver enzymes and thus improve hepatic functions.

 - It improves appetite.